 Turn To Round Rock Arbor Professionals for All of Your Tree Service Needs

-For example, there is the right and wrong way to prune large oaks and shrubs.
+For example, there are right and wrong ways to prune large oaks and shrubs.
 A branch that’s trimmed at the wrong angle might never again put forth leaves or blossoms and might even be subject to rot and disease because it doesn’t shed precipitation properly.

-Dull shears can merely crush a branch and also make it vulnerable to disease.
+Dull shears can merely crush a branch and make it vulnerable to disease.
 We at Round Rock Arbor Service always know to keep our instruments, be they by-pass loppers, chainsaws, or grinders, in top shape.

 What Plant To Grow Where

-Even before construction, we can give our customers tips on just what types of shade topiaries are best for the Austin climate and the soil found on their property.
-Austin is in hardiness Zone 8 and has a humid, subtropical climate.
-This means that it has hot summers, mild winters, and gets a lot of rain.
+Even before construction, we can give our customers tips on what shade topiaries are best for the Austin climate and the soil on their property.
+Austin is in Hardiness Zone 8 and has a humid, subtropical climate.
+This means it has hot summers, mild winters, and a lot of rain, with the exception of drought years.
 This is excellent for a wide variety of trees, but not all of them!
 A larch would probably not do well in Austin.
 Fruit-producing canopies like apples and apricots need a period of winter dormancy and would find the climate difficult.

-Winter is a difficult time for a tree.
+Winter is a difficult time for trees.
 A dormant tree still needs to be protected (winterized) to remain healthy and free from diseases and insects.
-Bad news is, winter weather encourages destructive pests to snuggle in and wait for spring to revive their destructive lifecycles.
-Small investments in your time can pay off big come spring.
+The bad news is winter weather encourages destructive pests to snuggle in and wait for spring to revive their destructive lifecycles.
+Small investments in your time can pay off big come spring time.
 According to Steve Nix of About.com.
 Citing from: Winterize Your Trees